How to Create a Form in Excel (Step-by-Step Guide)

 To build a form in Stackby, you must add a form view in 3 simple steps:

-• Open a stack (in your Stackby workspace)
+• Open a stack (a database; in your Stackby workspace)

 • Click on ‘Add View’ from the view menu dropdown